 Due to rising medical costs, it’s more important than ever to have the right health coverage, especially as you age.
 Below you’ll find answers to some of the most frequently asked questions about how Medicare works for veterans.

 When should you enroll in Medicare?

 You should enroll in Medicare as soon as possible after you become eligible.
-Depending on when you enroll, there could be a significant gap before your coverage goes into effect and you’ll be subject to late enrollment fees.
-Enrolling as soon as possible after you become eligible shortens the gap and ensures you have Medicare coverage in place should you need it.
+Depending on when you enroll, there could be a significant gap before your coverage goes into effect, and you may be subject to late enrollment fees.
+Enrolling as soon as possible after you become eligible ensures you have Medicare coverage in place should you need it.
 If you wait to enroll and need medical care before your Medicare coverage begins, you’ll have to use your VA benefits, which could prevent you from going to a non-VA facility.

 If you already have VA health care benefits, should you sign up for Medicare?

 You should sign up for Original Medicare even if you have VA health care benefits.
 VA benefits cover services provided at VA facilities, while Medicare covers approved services at non-VA facilities.
 If you ever need specialized care or want to seek care from a provider who doesn’t work at a VA facility, having Medicare coverage can give you the freedom to go outside the VA network.
 You may also want to consider purchasing a Medigap plan, which picks up some of the expenses Original Medicare doesn’t cover.
 Medigap coverage can help you reduce your out-of-pocket health care costs.